 Often a situation goes bad only because the customer doesn’t know what’s going on.

 Remember, they can’t see behind the curtain.
 They don’t see you working for hours.
-They don’t understand what goes into delivering the product.
+They don’t understand what goes into delivering the product and service.

 And they get more nervous as days tick by with no word from you.